Jannat150/Ecommerce-Follow-Along/README.md

 - Dynamic Rendering: How to render datamic onto the page using React components (specifically the product card component).
 - Database Connectivity: How to interact with MongoDB, extract data, and feed it to the frontend to dynamically render it.

+# E-Commerce Application - MERN Stack Project (Milestone 11)

+### Overview 🌟
+In Milestone 12, I will build the My Products page, which will display all the products that have been added by a specific user, identified by their email.
+This page will filter the products in the database using user's email and render them dynamically through a component of the product card.
+The objective of this milestone is to implement an endpoint that takes a user's email of the form and returns a subset of products matching that user's email to the frontend to be displayed.

+### Key Features ✨

+- Email-based Filtering: Filter products in the backend by the user’s email to show only the products added by that user.
+- Backend Endpoint: Create an endpoint in Express to fetch the products corresponding to the logged-in user's email from MongoDB.
+- Frontend Integration: Write a function on the frontend to fetch the filtered product data and display it dynamically using the product card component.
+- Dynamic Product Display: Dynamically render a list of products on the frontend and show each product information in a product card.

+### Learning Outcomes 🎓

+By completing Milestone 12, I will learn:

+- Filtering Data by Constraints: How to filter data in the backend based on user-specific information (e.g., email).
+- API Development with Query Parameters: How to define an API endpoint that takes parameters (e.g., email) and optionally filters and returns the data from the database.
+- Frontend Data Handling: Dive into the process of getting fetched and rendered dynamically in a React application with filtered data.
+- Dynamic Rendering with Components: This guide describes how to build and use React components (i.e., the product card) for dynamically showing data according to user selection or filters.